kartikcoder18/django-ci-cd/README.md

+# Django CI/CD with Jenkins and Docker

+This project demonstrates a CI/CD pipeline using Jenkins for a Django application with Docker containerization.

 ## 💡 Introduction

 This project aims to automate the deployment of a Django application using Docker and Jenkins.
 We will build a CI/CD pipeline to ensure continuous integration and deployment with the following technologies: